CJO100293/Project-4/README.md

 - Our dataset located in "/Resources/credit_data.csv" originated from https://www.kaggle.com/datasets/zaurbegiev/my-dataset?select=credit_test.csv.
 We renamed it from "credit_test.csv" to "credit_data.csv".
 - The basis for the code used in the "Mouting Google Drive Account" section of "/ETL/ETL_colab.ipynb" was found from https://saturncloud.io/blog/exporting-dataframe-as-csv-file-from-google-colab-to-google-drive/.
 - The basis for the code used in the "Un-Mouting Google Drive Account" section of "/ETL/ETL_colab.ipynb" was found from https://stackoverflow.com/questions/54837135/how-to-unmount-drive-in-google-colab-and-remount-to-another-drive.
+- The basis for the code used in the "Dropping Rows 452, 537, 1752, 2680, 5861, 7083 and 9968 because we believe it has some erroneous data" section of "/ETL/ETL.ipynb" and "/ETL/ETL_colab.ipynb" came from https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop.html.